Education in Pakistan: Secondary education

-Alternative qualifications in Pakistan are available but are maintained by other examination boards instead of BISE.
+Alternative qualifications in Pakistan are available but these are maintained by other examination boards instead of BISE.
 Most common alternative is the General Certificate of Education (or GCE), where SSC and HSSC are replaced by Ordinary Level (or O Level) and Advanced Level (or A Level) respectively.
 Other qualifications include IGCSE which replaces SSC.
 GCE and GCSE O Level, IGCSE and GCE AS/A Level are managed by British examination boards of CIE of the Cambridge Assessment and/or Edexcel International of the Pearson PLC.
 Generally, 8–10 courses are selected by students at GCE O Levels and 3–5 at GCE A Levels.

-Advanced Placement (or AP) is an alternative option but much less common than GCE or IGCSE.
-This replaces the secondary school education as 'High School Education' instead.
+Advanced Placement (or AP) is an alternative option, but it is much less common than GCE or IGCSE.
+In this the secondary school education is referred to as 'High School Education' instead.
 AP exams are monitored by a North American examination board, College Board, and can only be given under supervision of centers which are registered with the College Board, unlike GCE O/AS/A Level and IGCSE which can be given privately.

 Another type of education in Pakistan is called "Technical Education" and combines technical and vocational education.
 The vocational curriculum starts at year 5 and ends with year 10.
-Three boards, the Punjab Board of Technical Education (PBTE), KPK Board of Technical Education (KPKBTE) and Sindh Board of Technical Education (SBTE) offering Matric Tech. course called Technical School Certificate (TSC) (equivalent to 10th grade) and Diploma of Associate Engineering (DAE) in engineering disciplines like Civil, Chemical, Architecture, Mechanical, Electrical, Electronics, Computer etc. DAE is a three years program of instructions which is equivalent to 12th grade.
+Three boards, the Punjab Board of Technical Education (PBTE), KPK Board of Technical Education (KPKBTE) and Sindh Board of Technical Education (SBTE) offer courses like Technical School Certificate (TSC) (equivalent to 10th grade) and Diploma of Associate Engineering (DAE) in engineering disciplines like Civil, Chemical, Architecture, Mechanical, Electrical, Electronics and Computer.
+DAE is a three years programme of instructions which is equivalent to 12th grade.
 Diploma holders are called associate engineers.
-They can either join their respective field or take admission in B.Tech. and BE in their related discipline after DAE.
+They can either join their respective field or pursue B.Tech. and BE in their related discipline after DAE.

-Furthermore, the A level qualification, inherited by the British education system is widely gained in the private schools of Pakistan.
-Three to four subjects are selected, based on the interest of the student.
+Furthermore, the A-level qualification inherited from the British education system is popular in the private schools of Pakistan.
+Three to four subjects are selected as per the student's interests.
 It is usually divided into a combination of similar subjects within the same category, like Business, Arts and Sciences.
-This is a two-year program.
-A level institutions are different from high school.
-You must secure admission in such an institution, upon the completion of high school, i.e. the British system equivalent being O levels.
-O levels and A levels are usually not taught within the same school.
+This is a two-year programme.
+A-level institutions are different from high school.
+You must secure admission in such an institution, upon the completion of high school, i.e. the British system equivalent being O-levels.
+O-levels and A-levels are usually not taught within the same school.